The Rule of Nines for Burn Injuries

 • Left lower leg

-The genital area represents the final 1% of the body’s surface area.
+The genital area represents the final 1%.

 Specific Types of Critical Burns